akermes/akermes.github.io/projects.md

 ### <a href="https://lmscontent.embanet.com/Media/UND/CSCI587/CSCI587-w02-m01/" target="_blank">Information Gathering Tools and Techniques</a>
 Learn about the tools and techniques used in information gathering during the cybersecurity process.

-### <a href="https://lmscontent.embanet.com/Media/UND/CSCI587/CSCI587-w03-m01/" target="_blank">Nmap Scanning Tree</a>
-A detailed overview of Nmap scanning techniques and their applications in vulnerability assessment.

 ### <a href="https://lmscontent.embanet.com/Media/UND/CSCI587/CSCI587-w04-m01/" target="_blank">Types of Scanning and Vulnerability Assessment</a>
 This module explains various scanning types and how vulnerability assessments are conducted.